 Although not factored into accountability scores for the indicator, current year test results are reported and will serve as the basis for long-term and interim goals.
 Participation rates on the state assessment will be calculated and reported on a current year, not multi-year, basis.

 To award points for Student Achievement, SD DOE will examine the performance of the all student group.
-(Please note that the performance of all students and all subgroups, including the Gap and Non-Gap groups that meet the minimum n size of 10, will continue to be reported on the Report Card).
+(Please note that the performance of all students and all subgroups that meet the minimum N size of 10, will continue to be reported on the Report Card).

 The calculation for Student Achievement follows the process below: